 A few years ago, Seoul-based concert promoter Sean Patrick Maylone asked Lionel Williams, the visual artist and psych-rock devotee who performs as Vinyl Williams, if he could create a poster for an upcoming Toro y Moi show in Seoul.
 Williams decided to turn the opportunity to his advantage.
-“Instead of paying me to make the flyer,” he responded to Maylone’s email, “just book my band in Korea and let us open for Toro y Moi.”
+“Instead of paying me to make the flyer,” he wrote Maylone, “just book my band in Korea and let us open for Toro y Moi.”
 Surprisingly, his proposition worked, and soon Williams and his band found themselves on a plane, bound for South Korea.
-It was there that Williams formed a friendship with Toro frontman Chaz Bundick, one that has since resulted in a handful of projects.
+It was there that Williams formed a friendship with Toro frontman Chaz Bundick, one that resulted in a handful of projects.
 When they returned to the States, the duo, along with Vinyl Williams guitarist Ian Gibbs, met up at Bundick’s home studio in Berkeley, California to record the fully improvised Trans Zen Dental Spa EP, a collection of sumptuous tracks that are alternately giddy and laconic.
 Vinyl Williams later joined Toro y Moi on a full US tour.
 It was no surprise, then, when Williams released Brunei, his third full-length, it was through Bundick’s Company Records earlier this year.

 Bundick has dabbled in producing his friends’ music for years.
 Collaborations like the off-kilter “Hey You,” with Tyler, the Creator, and “Pitch Black,” with the Atlanta rapper Rome Fortune, showcase his knack for refined texture and lurching, playful arrangements.
-The idea for starting his own imprint—in part a sand box for further collaborations—came out of a conversation with Todd Hyman, Carpark’s founder. “[We were] at a point where he was getting [Michael, Bundick’s debut under the side project Les Sins] ready.
+The idea for starting his own imprint—in part a sandbox for further collaborations—came out of a conversation with Todd Hyman, Carpark’s founder. “[We were] at a point where he was getting [Michael, Bundick’s debut with the side project Les Sins] ready.
 I really wanted to put it out.
 I didn’t want to see it come out on another label,” Hyman explains.
 The solution, it turned out, was to start an imprint to release it.
-For Bundick, who has a tendency to get involved in every step of the creative process—he designs his own album covers and merch, for instance—running a label offered the unique opportunity to be a producer, curator, A&R and businessman, all at once.
+For Bundick, who has a tendency to get involved in every step of the creative process—he designs his own album covers and merch, for instance—running a label offered the unique opportunity to be a producer, curator, A&R, and businessman, all at once.

 While Mead was eager to have Bundick help him fill in the blanks, Oakland-by-way-of-Seattle songwriter Madeline Kenney came to the studio with tracks for her Signals EP more or less fully formed.
-Over a handful of days, as Kenney and her rhythm section recorded (and Bundick’s dog Michael curled up by the drums), Bundick operated primarily as the engineer.
-“I’m asking questions most of the time: like do you hear [the track] slowing down, speeding up?” he told me.
-With its nuanced drum and guitar tones, the four-song EP, held together by Kenney’s star-power vocals, is testament to that detailed approach.
+Over a handful of days, as Kenney and her rhythm section recorded (and Bundick’s dog Michael curled up by the drums), Bundick functioned primarily as the engineer.
+“I’m asking questions most of the time: like do you hear [the track] slowing down, speeding up?” he says.
+With its nuanced drum and guitar tones, the four-song EP, held together by Kenney’s star-power vocals, is a testament to that detailed approach.

 Yet building a label, particularly one run by a successful and recognizable musician, is not without complications.
-While, as Hyman points out, “when [Bundick] champions something, people pay attention to it,” the catch is that Bundick’s name simultaneously runs the risk of overshadowing the music itself; a recent review of the title track from Kenney’s EP, for instance, devoted two sentences to her mercurial voice and lyrical guitar work, and the rest to his production style.
+While, as Hyman points out, “when [Bundick] champions something, people pay attention to it,” the catch is that Bundick’s name runs the risk of overshadowing the music itself; a recent review of the title track from Kenney’s EP, for instance, devoted two sentences to her mercurial voice and lyrical guitar work, and the rest to his production style.

 —Max Savage Levenson